SpudGunMan/meshing-around/README.md

 - **SNR RF Activity Alerts**: Monitor a radio frequency and get alerts when high SNR RF activity is detected.
 - **Hamlib Integration**: Use Hamlib (rigctld) to watch the S meter on a connected radio.

-### NOAA EAS Alerts
+### EAS Alerts
+- **FEMA iPAWS/EAS Alerts via API**: Use an internet-connected node to message Emergency Alerts from FEMA
-- **EAS Alerts via NOAA API**: Use an internet-connected node to message Emergency Alerts from NOAA.
+- **NOAA EAS Alerts via API**: Use an internet-connected node to message Emergency Alerts from NOAA.
 - **EAS Alerts over the air**: Utilizing external tools to report EAS alerts offline over mesh.

 ### File Monitor Alerts